hashinami46/sakamichi-app-ts-cli/README.md

 ```
 Arguments
 -A appname
--S Server ( 1 or 2 ) try server 2 if server 1 maintenance
+-S Server (1 or 2) 1 is nogikoi mobile server and 2 is nogikoi gree server
 -T Asset Type.
 P for pink, B for blue, G for green.
 -s Card Star.
 Should between 1-8
 -f & -t 4-5 digit assets range index